NatanaelSawicki/pluto/README.md

 # PLUTO
 Java Library with some cool tools and "bridges" to others libraries.

-Don't expect much from this library.
-Seriously, don't.

 It could be useful if you know what you're doing, but i wouldn't recommend it for a newcomer in programming.

 Feel free to contribute, though.